yvvki/bunup/docs/docs/guide/typescript-declarations.md

 :::

 ::: tip
-Before you begin, it's recommended to enable `"isolatedDeclarations": true` in your `tsconfig.json`.
+Before you begin, Optional but recommended, you can enable `"isolatedDeclarations": true` in your `tsconfig.json`.
 Bunup uses TypeScript's [isolatedDeclarations](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) feature, which is specially designed for library authors to generate fast, accurate, and robust type definitions.
 This setting encourages you to provide explicit type annotations as you write code.
 The result?
 Cleaner, safer, and more reliable type declarations for your library.